 That said, the ARB makes the final decision, and outcomes vary depending on the comparable properties available in your neighborhood and the strength of your specific case.
 The tool will tell you upfront if the data suggests you have strong grounds to protest.

 This tool is for informational purposes only and does not constitute legal or tax advice.
 Data is sourced live from each county appraisal district's public APIs and may differ from official records.
 Always verify values against your official appraisal notice before filing a protest.
-Currently supports Williamson County.
+Currently supports Williamson County and Brazos County.
 Additional Texas counties coming soon.